qfwc258/circuidipity/content/2012-05-31-install-ruby-on-debian-wheezy-using-rvm.rst

 ================================

 :date: 2012-05-31 01:23:00
-:tags: ruby, programming, rvm, debian, linux
+:tags: ruby, programming, debian, linux
 :slug: install-ruby-on-debian-wheezy-using-rvm

 I have a small bit of shell scripting fu and have acquired the taste for more programming. `Ruby <http://www.ruby-lang.org/en/>`_ has the reputation for being a friendly language to newbies and I have decided to give it a go.